liyanwei93/cp4waiops-gitops/airgap/README.md

---gitRepo ${GITREPO}                        # Git repo name, provide this if you want to use your own git server --gitUsername ${GITUSERNAME}                # Git repo username, provide this if you want to use your own git server --gitPassword ${GITPASSWORD}                # Git repo password, provide this if you want to use your own git server
+--gitRepo ${GITREPO}                        # Git repo name, provide this if you want to use your own git server --gitUsername ${GITUSERNAME}                # Git repo username, provide this if you want to use your own git server --gitPassword ${GITPASSWORD}                # Git repo password, provide this if you want to use your own git server --argocdUrl ${ARGOCD_URL}                   # ArgoCD server, provide this if you want to use your own argocd server --argocdUsername ${ARGOCD_USERNAME}         # ArgoCD login username, provide this if you want to use your own argocd server --argocdPassword ${ARGOCD_PASSWORD}         # ArgoCD login password, provide this if you want to use your own argocd server
 ```

 ### Add cluster to argocd (airgap)